axolotl-ai-cloud/axolotl/README.md

 # this is reported to improve training speed on some models
 resize_token_embeddings_to_32x:

-# used to identify if the model is falcon/llama based
+# used to identify which the model is based on
 is_falcon_derived_model:
 is_llama_derived_model:
+is_mistral_derived_model:

 # whether you are training a 4-bit GPTQ quantized model
 gptq: true